 Now its explicit what's annoying: Bowser's move of kidnapping Peach.

 If this, these or those are underlined, then the question is likely about this type of error.
-(That being underlined can mean there's an antecedent issue as well, but it's more commonly a relative pronoun question—for more on that type of error, see our post on the topic, coming soon.)
+(That being underlined can mean there's an antecedent issue as well, but it's more commonly a relative pronoun question.)

 Let's look at an official ACT example: